 5. Application-Level Scalability: Granular Control

-Scalability isn’t confined to the infrastructure layer alone.
+Scalability is not limited to the infrastructure layer by itself.

 6. Geographical Scalability: Global Reach